About The Colorado Open Golf Foundation

 The Colorado Open Golf Foundation is a nonprofit corporation that was formed for the primary purpose of fostering and encouraging the sport of golf in the State of Colorado through financial aid to educational programs aimed at developing the interest and ability of Colorado’s youth in the sport of golf and those who conduct or support clinics and otherwise provide coaching instruction for Colorado’s youth, and for the secondary purpose of advancing the charitable purpose of promoting sportsmanship, recreation and health in the State of Colorado

-The Colorado Open Golf Foundation proudly hosts the CoBank Colorado Open Championships annually to benefit the programming efforts of the First Tee of Green Valley Ranch.
+The Colorado Open Golf Foundation proudly hosts the Inspirato Colorado Open Championships annually to benefit the programming efforts of First Tee – Green Valley Ranch.
 The Colorado Open Championship has long been recognized as one of the best (if not THE best) state opens in the country.
 There are many ingredients that contribute to an events’ success.
 But three of the most important are great players, a great purse and great venues.
-Over its 50-year history the Colorado Open has enjoyed an abundance of all three.
+Over its 50-year history the Inspirato Colorado Open has enjoyed an abundance of all three.

-The Colorado PGA Golf in Schools Program is a collaborative effort between the founding associations of the Colorado Open Golf Foundation: the Colorado PGA, Colorado Golf Association, Colorado Women’s Golf Association and Rocky Mountain Golf Course Superintendants’ Association (the Allied Golf Associations) to introduce school age children across the state to the game of golf and the valuable life skills it teaches.
+The Colorado PGA Golf in Schools Program is a collaborative effort between the founding associations of the Colorado Open Golf Foundation: the Colorado PGA, and Rocky Mountain Golf Course Superintendant’s Association to introduce school age children across the state to the game of golf and the valuable life skills it teaches.

 The Centennial club consists of 100 men and women of the greater Denver area dedicated to the community and who demonstrate a sincere interest in the game of golf.
 The members participate in golf related events throughout the year and have an ultimate goal of acting as a host committee intent on bringing a professional golf Tour event to Denver on an annual basis.